cykod/Quintus-website/public/guide/scenes.md

       col.separate[1]; // normalY multiplied by distance
     });

-## Working with a Stages sprites
+## Working with a Stage's sprites

 Instances of the Q.Stage class also have a number of methods you can invoke to work with the set of Sprites in the stage:

-    // Call method name on every sprite in the stage Q.stage().invoke("methodName",arg1,arg2);
+    // Call methodName on every sprite in the stage Q.stage().invoke("methodName",arg1,arg2);

     // Return the first sprite for which method returns truthy